Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 Make an appointment with your doctor if you have any signs or symptoms of proctitis.

-Several diseases and conditions can cause the lining of the rectum to become inflamed (proctitis).
+Several diseases and conditions can cause inflammation of the rectal lining.
 They include:

 - Infections.
 Sexually transmitted infections, spread particularly by people who engage in anal intercourse, can result in proctitis.
 Sexually transmitted infections that can cause proctitis include gonorrhea, genital herpes and chlamydia.
-Infectious proctitis is also associated with HIV.
 Infections associated with foodborne illness, such as salmonella, shigella and campylobacter infections, also can cause proctitis.

 - Radiation therapy for cancer.
-Radiation therapy directed at your rectum or nearby areas, such as the prostate, can cause inflammation of the lining of your rectum.
+Radiation therapy directed at your rectum or nearby areas, such as the prostate, can cause rectal inflammation.
 Radiation proctitis can begin during radiation treatment and last for a few months after treatment.
 Or it can occur years after treatment.

 - Antibiotics.
 Sometimes antibiotics used to treat an infection can kill helpful bacteria in the bowels, allowing the harmful Clostridium difficile bacteria to grow in the rectum.

 - Diversion proctitis.
-Proctitis can occur in people following some types of colon surgery in which the passage of stool is diverted from the rectum.
+Proctitis can occur in people following some types of colon surgery in which the passage of stool is diverted from the rectum to a surgically created opening (stoma).

 - Food protein-induced proctitis.
-This can occur in infants who drink either cow's milk- or soy-based formula, and in those who are breastfed by mothers who eat dairy products.
+This can occur in infants who drink either cow's milk- or soy-based formula.
+Infants breast-fed by mothers who eat dairy products also may develop proctitis.

 - Eosinophilic proctitis.
-A form of proctitis caused by accumulation of a kind of white blood cell (eosinophil) in the lining of the rectum that affects only children younger than 2.
+This condition occurs when a type of white blood cell (eosinophil) builds up in the lining of the rectum.
+Eosinophilic proctitis affects only children younger than 2.

 Risk factors for proctitis include: